Generic Name: lamivudine (la MIV yoo deen)

 Epivir-HBV is for treating hepatitis B. Epivir-HBV should not be used in people who are infected with both hepatitis B and HIV.

-Lamivudine can also cause severe or life-threatening effects on your liver or pancreas.
-Call your doctor at once if you have: severe pain in your upper stomach spreading to your back, nausea and vomiting, fast heart rate, itching, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).
+Epivir HBV can also cause severe or life-threatening effects on your liver or pancreas.
+Call your doctor at once if you have: severe pain in your upper stomach spreading to your back, nausea, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).

-If you have hepatitis B you may develop liver symptoms after you stop taking lamivudine, even months after stopping.
-Your doctor may want to check your liver function for several months after you stop using lamivudine.
+If you have hepatitis B you may develop liver symptoms after you stop taking Epivir HBV.
+Your liver function may need to be checked for several months after you stop using this medicine.

 Complera (rilpivirine, emtricitabine, and tenofovir);